ryanmathf/Battles-of-Polish-Soviet-War/README.md

 - Lviv Operation
 - Battle of Khodoriv
 - Battle of Czerkasy
+- Battle of Czyżiwka
+- Battle of Dąbrowica
+- Battle of Dębe
+- Battle of Dorohusk
+- Battle of Dubrowna
+- Battle of Duniłowicze (June 1920)
+- Battle of Dywin
+- Battle of Dziuńków
 - Battle of Kobryń (1920)
 - Battle of Żabinka (July 1920)
 - Battle of Brzostowica